-This would be disconcerting enough were it an isolated incident.
-But the government has also weakened other environmental standards such as Coastal Regulation Zone norms.
+This would be disconcerting enough if it were an isolated incident.
+But, the government has also weakened other environmental standards such as Coastal Regulation Zone norms.
 Meanwhile, a new proposed Environmental Impact Assessment rule also drew opposition from activists nationwide.
 Together, these and other moves constitute a multi-pronged assault—under the cover of the pandemic—on a basic principle of democracy: informed consent of the governed.

 Featured image courtesy of Adam Jadhav. | Views expressed are personal.